Community business owners help local man repair home before brain surgery - Leader Publications

 Lamore looked at Diaz’s Facebook friends list and found mutual friends that were also business owners like himself.
 He had seen Diaz’s roof, and knew the amount of work that needed to be done.
 He was willing to donate the labor and expertise, and pay his crew for the job, but the materials would need funded as well.

 Lamore reached out to Matt Marsh, owner and operator of Marsh Auto Repair, Jeremy Bayles, franchise owner of the Wings Etc. located in Niles, Brian Floor, principal broker at Integrity Real Estate, Dustin Fetke, owner of KC Rolloffs, and his supplier Chad Deja and crew at Schultz Roofing Supply.
-Joe Shelton, of Shelton’s Family Farms, and founder of Wings Etc. Jim Weaver came on board to help out when they heard Diaz and his family needed help.
+Joe Shelton, of Shelton’s Farm Market, and founder of Wings Etc. Jim Weaver came on board to help out when they heard Diaz and his family needed help.

 Within a couple of weeks, Lamore was able to get everything together he needed.
 He just had to call Diaz up about one last detail.